Why would I have a rotator cuff operation?

 - Manual therapy might be useful to reduce tightness in muscles away from the operation site e.g. the neck and the front of the shoulder / chest region

-- You’ll be given an exercise programme to increase range of motion at the shoulder
+- We will give you an exercise programme to increase range of motion at the shoulder

-- In this phase, all movements are assisted with your uninjured arm, or a household item
+- In this phase, all movements you will assist with your uninjured arm, or a household item

 - Advice on which specific movements to continue to avoid

 - Possibly weaning of the sling towards the end of this phase

 - We will adapt your exercises programme to focus on active movement of the shoulder

 - It’s safe for the operated shoulder to start to move on it’s own now